citizenfx/natives/VEHICLE/AreAnyVehicleSeatsFree.md

 BOOL ARE_ANY_VEHICLE_SEATS_FREE(Vehicle vehicle);
 ```

-Returns `true` when the vehicle has at least one seat with no ped assigned to it.
-Vehicles with no seats in their model (trailers, prop carriages) and invalid handles both return `false`.

 Dead peds still count as occupying a seat until the body is removed, so a vehicle full of corpses returns `false`.
 Peds tasked to enter the vehicle but not yet inserted do not occupy their target seat.

 For per-seat queries use [IS_VEHICLE_SEAT_FREE](#_0x22AC59A870E6A669), and to resolve which ped holds a specific seat use [GET_PED_IN_VEHICLE_SEAT](#_0xBB40BBB9B9A067B).